 Yahweh (the Lord) was merciful to Israel!
 And Yahweh remained faithful to the “Promise” He made to Abraham.
 Yahweh sustained the Israelites for forty years with manna, quails, and water.
 Yahweh entrusted the social leadership to Moses and to Joshua.
 The religious and spiritual matters Yahweh put in the hands of Aaron and his sons.
 The power, Yahweh had given to Moses and his staff, was transferred to the content that was placed and kept in the Ark of the Covenant.
 The content, particularly the Law, was the Word of the Spirit of God and not the words of man.
 The same Word, that made the world with everything in it, also was the Word put in writing to lead man on earth to teach him how he could partner with God and God’s Spirit.
 Jesus, the Son of God, was sent to reiterate that concept to his disciples and to all the people in the world (John 1:1-5).
 Jesus, Himself, embodied the Word of God, that was the Law (the Ten Commandments).
 The Jewish fathers had obliterated the Law of God.
 The Jewish fathers replaced the Ten Commandments with their own traditions (Mark 7:5-13; John 7:19).
 Moses, and not God, allowed man to break the marriage vow (Matthew 19:1-9).
 To Jesus and to Moses, the Ten Commandments were issued by the mouth of God (Matthew 4:4; Deuteronomy 8:3).
 Yahweh burned the first set of the Ten Commandment on two stone plates.
 Moses broke the two plates when he came down the mountain and saw the golden calf being worshiped in place of God (Exodus 32:15-21).
 Before we return to the impact the Ten Commandments had on Israel, let us look what the Ten Commandments mean to us today.
 We derive their authenticity mostly from Jesus and Paul.
 However, we seem to differ in our understanding of their applications.
 Paul, inadvertently, with the Greek word “telos,” has given translators the idea that Christ was the “end” of the Law (Romans 10:4).
 Yet, in Romans 3:31, Paul upholds the Law.
 In Romans 7:22, Paul delights in the Law.
 In Romans 7:12,14, and 16, the Commandments for Paul were holy, spiritual, and good.
-While we ponder over Paul’s use of the Law, we shall let Jesus give His view on God’s Word, who, as a man, impersonated the Word or Law of God.
+While we ponder over Paul’s use of the Law, we shall let Jesus give His view on God’s Word, who, as a man, impersonated the Word and Law of God.

 Jesus spoke of the Scriptures as being the Word of God and the Will of God.
 By fulfilling the Scriptures, Jesus was partnering with God the Father (John 5:19-21).
 And Jesus expected no less from his disciples (Matthew 7:21-23; John 14:15).
 The Scriptures were comprised of Moses, the Prophets, and the Psalms (Luke 16:29-30; 24:27, 44).
 Jesus was sent to fulfill the Law and the Prophets and not to end them (Luke 4:21; Matthew 5:17-20).
 The Greek word “telos” basically means to achieve, to accomplish, to complete, to perfect, and to continue.
 For instance, “loving an enemy,” made a person perfect (teleioi) (Matthew 5:48); to become a complete (teleios) disciple of Jesus, the disciple cannot hang on to riches (Matthew 19:21); children offered perfect praise (telasonton) (Matthew 21:16); and the promise of Jesus to be with his disciples always and forever (sunteleias) (Matthew 28:20).
 With regard to the application of the Law, Jesus showed one scribe how valuable it was when a person wanted to get into God’s Kingdom.